This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch snickerdoodle recipe, check out our Leftover Ingredients Recipe Finder.

-- Butter: Use slightly softened salted butter for great flavor and easy mixing.
-It should feel cool to the touch but soft enough so when you press gently, it leaves a slight indentation without melting.
+- Butter: Use slightly softened salted butter.
+It should be cool to the touch and soft enough to leave a slight indentation when pressed.

-- Sugar: You’ll need 1/4 cup of granulated sugar for the cookie dough.
-Set aside an extra tablespoon to mix with cinnamon for the classic snickerdoodle coating.
+- Sugar: Use 1/4 cup granulated sugar for the dough, plus 1 tablespoon mixed with cinnamon for rolling.

 Recipe Variations

-- Chocolate Chip Snickerdoodles: Stir in a few tablespoons of mini chocolate chips for a touch of chocolate in every bite.
+- Chocolate Chip: Add a few tablespoons of mini chocolate chips for bursts of chocolate in every bite.

 How To Make Snickerdoodles